 - Submission and processing of a SPR

-- Approval: The SPR shall, WITHIN FIVE DAYS, screened and assessed for completeness and the following Records of Decision (RoD) of the Authority made and communicated in writing to the Proponent:
+- Approval: The SPR shall, WITHIN FIVE DAYS, be screened and assessed for completeness and the following Records of Decision (RoD) of the Authority made and communicated online to the Proponent and copied to the expert.

 - (ii) Where it shall be established that the proposed project is not likely to have any significant adverse environmental impacts, a RoD of the Authority shall be made exempting the proponent from submitting a comprehensive project report and an approval with conditions to proceed with the project issued.